by Dan Schaefer

 Both of these resources will give you an overview of what a good plan should include.
 Ultimately, to develop a comprehensive plan, I would recommend speaking with a Certified Business Continuity Planner (CBCP) or working with a partner such as Agility Recovery Solutions that can support the development of your plan.

 However you choose to get started, part of a good recovery plan includes knowing what fixed assets and critical files you have, where they are, and who has them.
-Asset tracking software can serve the dual purpose of complementing your recovery plan while also supporting your accounting function.
+Asset tracking and file tracking software solutions can serve the dual purpose of complementing your recovery plan while also supporting your accounting function.
 Look for software that is compatible with both barcode labels and RFID tags and which also allows you to attach images to an asset record — something that will come in handy if you need to file an insurance claim.

 Bill Boyd, the former chairman of Agility Recovery Solutions and someone I worked closely with when building out their sales teams, was a champion for helping organizations of all sizes survive disasters.
 He would often say, “Disasters happen, and sometimes they’re serious.
 If you don’t have a plan, you may not be in business or as big of a business.”